 - Direct Deposit (ACH) – Funds are usually available within 4-5 business days after refunds are processed in SIS.

-- Physical Check – If neither of the above options have been selected the student will receive a physical check by default.
+- Physical Check – If Direct Deposit hasn't been selected the student will receive a physical check by default.
 They will receive the check within 10-14 business days.

 Important information regarding the mailing of refund checks